ashiqsultan/pollboard-backend/README.md

     4. Broadcast to socket room.

 **1. Update the hash**
 We increment the poll hash by 1 for the option sent in request payload.
-Since we have used Redis Hash we can do it with a single command Below is the function to increment and get the updated hash.
+Since we have used Redis Hash we can increment with a single command.
+Below is the function to increment and get the updated hash.
 ```
 const update = async (entityId: string, option: string, count: number) => {
   const pollBoxId = `pollBox:${entityId}`;